fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 <img width="872" alt="image" src="https://user-images.githubusercontent.com/28448629/143773599-ec1991d8-ef8d-4442-9aa4-5549c2fde95d.png">

 2. If a user queries one hashtag, mentioned ID, or subscribed tweet, the results will be printed on the screen.
-The form { 30(5), 18 } means that there are two results corresponding to the query, one is the post tweet 30 which is a retweet of tweet 5, the other is tweet 18.
+The form { 30(5), 18 } means that there are two results corresponding to the query, one is the post tweet 30 which is a retweet of tweet 5, the other is tweet 18. "[akka://TweetSimulator/user/NfSWWTUVYv4h62F]" at the beginning shows the querying operation by user who.
 - Query tweets subscribed to:
 <img width="730" alt="image" src="https://user-images.githubusercontent.com/28448629/143774584-a29036b8-0d6e-43d0-b122-64f6ad5c04f0.png">